TOP

 -

-2nd Lt Aaron M. Kopit Pilot
+: Added photo of 2nd Lt Aaron M. Kopit to his dedication page.

 On 28 April, one composite Squadron of the 39th of 12 aircraft, along with other groups of the 314th Wing, struck the Kushira Airfield.
 Eleven planes bombed the primary.
 The other, having arrived late at the assembly area joined the 19th Group and bombed Kanoya Airfield.